magnars/stasis/README.md

 site library.
 But anyway, there's even a library to create RSS for you
 here: [clj-rss](https://github.com/yogthos/clj-rss).

+### Is Stasis stable?

+It's still on a 0.x release, but I feel the API has jelled enough now to open source it.
+I don't expect any major changes at this point.
+I'll likely push it to 1.0 at the end of January.

+### Again, why not use one of the existing frameworks?

+I think the existing frameworks are great if they fit your style.
+Stasis imposes no styles.
+There are very few decisions made for you - no markdown vs asciidoc, no enlive vs hiccup.
+No configuration options.
+You have to make them.

+So, yeah ...
+I think Stasis would be a great starting point if you want to create the 6th static site framework to go in that list at the top. :-)

 ## Contribute

 Yes, please do.
 And add tests for your feature or fix, or I'll